stnuessl/rf/README.md

 # rf - refactoring for C and C++

-rf is a command-line tool that is able to refactor names C and C++ source files.
+rf is a command-line tool capable of refactoring C and C++ source code.

 ## Motivation